Can Cervical Cancer Be Found Early?

 On this page

-For more information about using the HPV test and the Pap test to find cervical cancer early, see The American Cancer Society Guidelines for the Prevention and Early Detection of Cervical Cancer.
+For more details on using the HPV test and the Pap test to find cervical cancer early, see the American Cancer Society Guideline for Cervical Cancer Screening.

 Fontham, ETH, Wolf, AMD, Church, TR, et al. Cervical Cancer Screening for Individuals at Average Risk: 2020 Guideline Update from the American Cancer Society.
 CA Cancer J Clin.
 2020. https://doi.org/10.3322/caac.21628.